Super Expander 64

-The Super Expander 64 was a cartridge-based extension to the built in BASIC V2 interpreter of the then immensely popular Commodore 64 home computer: Since the 64 was developed in a hurry, Commodore simply adapted the BASIC V2 from the PET line of computers and the VIC 20 for their new machine, with no support for the advanced sound and graphics capabilities of the 64.
-To make use of the advanced hardware, BASIC programmers needed to memorize hardware addresses and "POKE" commands directly to the memory-mapped devices.
-Later 8-bit systems from Commodore had BASIC interpreters enhanced to support the special hardware, and with the Super Expander 64 cartridge, Commodore 64 users could "retrofit" their machine with a BASIC to match the hardware capabilities.
+Super Expander 64 is a cartridge-based extension to the built in BASIC interpreter of Commodore 64 home computer.
+It was published by Commodore Business Machines in 1983.
+The built-in BASIC of the C64, Commodore BASIC, was adapted from the PET and VIC 20, and the language does not have direct support for the system's sound and graphics hardware.
+Access to the hardware had to be done though directly accessing the memory locations mapped to the specific hardware registers using PEEK and POKE statements.
+Super Expander 64 adds functions for drawing graphics, using sprites, reading joysticks, playing audio, and other features.

-The extra code was mapped into the "lower cartridge" 8 kilobytes area at $8000-$9FFF, thus reducing the 38,911 bytes for user programs by said 8K.
+The extra code is mapped into the "lower cartridge" 8 kilobytes area at $8000-$9FFF, reducing the 38,911 bytes for user programs by said 8K.

 Graphics

 After initializing the screen for "high-resolution" (320 × 200 monochrome pixels) or multicolor (160 wide × 200 pixels in four colors) graphics with the GRAPHIC command, one could draw lines, circles, ellipses, arcs, boxes and more using the DRAW, CIRCLE, and BOX commands.
 PAINT would "flood-fill" an area enclosed by lines, e.g. the interior of a CIRCLE or BOX.
 A CHAR command was used to "print" characters from the character generator ROM onto the bitmap graphics screen.
 SSHAPE and GSHAPE would store the contents of a rectangular area of the high-res graphics into a string variable, and GSHAPE would "stamp" it back onto the screen at arbitrary locations.
 Such "graphics-in-a-string" could also be used to transfer something drawn on the hi-res screen into one of the eight sprite patterns.